 From the perspective of a communicator and director of a small business based outside London, the statement felt like a pitch from a man in control of the narrative.
 This is a prized asset for government set pieces.
-And it’s why key measures – around Net Zero, infrastructure, transport and skills – are so heavily trailed in advance.
+And it’s why officials trail key measures – around Net Zero, infrastructure, transport and skills – so heavily in advance.

 These measures coalesce under a plan for growth, building on the Prime Minister’s claims that the country must move towards a model of higher wages and productivity.
 With growth anticipated to reach 6.5% next year, there is cause for optimism from this most spendthrift and statist of small-state Conservative chancellors.